scriptrdotio/howto/acl/create_devices_users.md

 ## Create device from the workspace

-Sign-in to your [workspace](https://www.scriptr.io/workspace), click on your username in the top-right corner of the screen, then  click on **Device Directory**
+Sign-in to your [workspace](https://www.scriptr.io/workspace), click on your username on the top-right corner of the screen, then  click on **Device Directory**

 ![Device Directory](./images/device_directory.png)